Skip to Content

 What Will Sustain Rural Development: Is the Answer Blowing in the Wind?

-On Wednesday, November 7, 2007, The Federal Reserve Bank of Chicago’s Consumer and Community Affairs division, in co-sponsorship with The Land Institute and the Chicago Botanic Garden, will host a conference titled, “What Will Sustain Agriculture: Is the Answer Blowing in the Wind?”
-The conference will be held at the Chicago Botanic Garden, located at 1000 Lake Cook Road in Glencoe, Illinois.
+On Wednesday, November 7, 2007, The Federal Reserve Bank of Chicago’s Consumer and Community Affairs division, in co-sponsorship with The Land Institute and the Chicago Botanic Garden, held a conference titled, “What Will Sustain Agriculture: Is the Answer Blowing in the Wind?”
+The conference was held at the Chicago Botanic Garden, located at 1000 Lake Cook Road in Glencoe, Illinois.

-This timely and interactive conference will provide a forum to explore the opportunity for developing affordable, renewable wind power and the potential impact on our Midwestern rural economies.
+This timely and interactive conference provided a forum to explore the opportunity for developing affordable, renewable wind power and the potential impact on our Midwestern rural economies.
 Wind power is not only a clean, renewable energy source, but also a potential factor in promoting sustainable economic growth in rural areas by keeping some energy dollars within local communities, and by creating well-paying, wind-industry jobs.
-Progress with other renewable sources of alternative energy, such as solar, ethanol, and hydroelectric, will also be discussed.
+Progress with other renewable sources of alternative energy, such as solar, ethanol, and hydroelectric, was also discussed.

-The event will feature nationally recognized practitioners and researchers who are working toward harnessing wind power as a meaningful energy resource, as well as a means to promote rural economic development.
-Topics to be discussed include:
+The event featured nationally recognized practitioners and researchers who are working toward harnessing wind power as a meaningful energy resource, as well as a means to promote rural economic development.
+The topics discussed included:

 8:00 AM